 The Naming of Milford Sound

 Like many other places in New Zealand, this region has a name originating from the other side of the world.
-It was first discovered by Captain John Grono and he named it Milton Haven after his home town back in the south-west corner of Wales.
-It was later renamed Milton Sound presumably in recognition of its geographical features but it should be pointed out that it is technically a fiord rather than a sound.
+It was first discovered by Captain John Grono and he named it Milford Haven after his home town back in the south-west corner of Wales.
+It was later renamed Milford Sound presumably in recognition of its geographical features but it should be pointed out that it is technically a fiord rather than a sound.
 It was of course well known to the local Maori population who called it Piopiotahi meaning solitary piopio.
 According to legend, Maui was on a quest for immortality for mankind but died and a single piopio bird flew here in mourning.
 Unfortunately today’s visitors will not see even a single piopio as the species is now extinct.
 Following the Ngai Tahu Claims settlement Act of 1998 the name was officially changed to Milford Sound/Piopiotahi.
 The Cleddau River is also named after its Welsh counterpart, the original Welsh meaning being sword or swords.

 The History of Milford Sound

 During an early exploration of the coastline by Captain Cook, this incredible place was completely overlooked, the most likely reason being that the rugged nature of shoreline posed a great deal of danger and the opening into the sound was thought not to lead to any significant features!
 It therefore lay undiscovered to the outside world until 1812 but, due to its extremely isolated location and inaccessibility, few people even knew of its existence and even fewer visited the area.
 It was not until the discovery of the Mackinnon Pass in 1888 that the first intrepid travellers arrived and the Pass was incorporated as part of an ancient pathway running through the region now known as the Milford Track.
 It is believed that this path was originally used by local Maori people collecting precious jade known as pounamu.